bassclefstudio/bassclefstudio/README.md

  - A [graphics library](https://github.com/bassclefstudio/Graphics-Libraries) for abstracting 2d graphics development and turtle-graphics-esque coding on .NET Core, as well as advanced features like camera transformations and drawing SVGs.
  - *Coming soon* Beta release of an AppModel-based app for time-tracking and scheduling, designed with students with complex schedules in mind!
 Initially planned to be available for Windows 10, with mobile/web apps potentially in the future.
  - And a whole host of other projects, many of which are public repositories licensed using the [MIT license](https://choosealicense.com/licenses/mit/), which means you can use and build off of my work for free in your own projects!
- - You can also find a few of my side projects [on Scratch](https://scratch.mit.edu/users/bassclefstudio/)
+ - You can also find a few of my side projects [on Scratch](https://scratch.mit.edu/users/bassclefstudio/) if you're so inclined.

 ## About Me
 Outside of programming I enjoy classical music, hiking, and getting lost in the forest of all knowledge!